• About The Emerald Palate

 Now is your chance to experience Waimea Canyon from a different perspective.
 The state park is quite large and has a lot of different hiking trails and viewpoints, so here are some tips for how to explore it.

 Your first option is to just drive between all the lookouts, which is what I usually do.
 The main road that goes through Waimea Canyon State Park also goes through Koke’e State Park, so you’ll be able to explore two parks in one day.
-Whatever you choose, don’t miss the Waimea Canyon Lookout.
-It’s the best one for stunning photos.
+If you only have time for one, don’t miss the Waimea Canyon Lookout.
+It’s the best for photos.

 You can also hike to different viewpoints if you have time.
 I personally found it difficult to find easy hikes in Kauai, so this option is not for the casual hiker like me.
 However, here are some popular trails to consider: